gepton/Introduction-to-Computation-and-Programming-Using-Python/README.md

 # Introduction-to-Computation-and-Programming-Using-Python

-These are my answers for the Finger exercises included in the the book "Introduction to Computation and Programming Using Python"
+These are my answers to the Finger exercises included in the the book "Introduction to Computation and Programming Using Python"